-The HOPE Waiver (a new name) will likely continue to be referred to by its older names, the HCBS Waiver or the Elderly Waiver.
-This Medicaid program seeks to limit public expenses by reducing the number of individuals who require full-time nursing home care.
-The waiver achieves this goal by providing services to nursing home qualified individuals in their homes, community living homes, structured family caregiving homes, or in assisted living communities, provided the cost to care for individuals in those locations does not exceed 85% of the cost for the same care in nursing homes.
+The HOPE Waiver is a Medicaid program that provides services to nursing home qualified individuals in their homes, community living homes, structured family caregiving homes, or in assisted living communities, provided the cost to care for individuals in those locations does not exceed 85% of the cost for the same care in a nursing home.

 Program participants can receive personal care and assistance with their activities of daily living.
 Additional benefits may include homemaker support, delivered meals, and assistance for home modifications to improve a home’s safety and accessibility.
 Please make note: Not all benefits are available in all living settings.

-Unlike many state waivers of similar design, the SD HCBS Waiver does not allow for participant direction of services.
+Unlike many state waivers of similar design, the South Dakkota HCBS Waiver does not allow for participant direction of services.
 This means it does not permit beneficiaries to choose their own caregivers or hire family members to serve in that capacity.

-South Dakota Medicaid (also called the South Dakota Medical Assistance Program or SDMA) considers multiple criteria for eligibility for the Hope Waiver.
-The following is current for 2019.
+South Dakota Medicaid considers multiple criteria for eligibility for the Hope Waiver.
+The following is current for 2023.

-Income Limit – Applicants seeking assistance from this waiver are permitted a monthly income of up to three times the Federal Benefit Rate (FBR).
-This means an applicant can have an income level up to $2,313 per month.
+Applicants seeking assistance from this waiver are permitted a monthly income of up to three times the Federal Benefit Rate (FBR).
+This means an applicant can have an income level up to $2,742 per month.
 If the applicant is married, his or her income will be considered independent of his or her spouse’s income.
-A limited amount of joint income (up to $3,160.50 / month) can be allocated to the non-applicant spouse from the applicant spouse as a Needs Allowance.
-Excessive income can be put into a Miller or Pooled Income Trust to help gain eligibility.
-Interested parties should consult with a Medicaid Planner to take this approach.
-Read more about the types of assistance with Medicaid planning.
+A limited amount of joint income (up to $3,715.50 / month) can be allocated to the non-applicant spouse from the applicant spouse as a needs allowance.

-Asset Limit - single or widowed applicants are permitted $2,000 in countable assets.
-This is typically just the cash that is available in the applicant's checking, savings, or other investment accounts.
+Single or widowed applicants are permitted $2,000 in countable assets.
 Married couples with one spouse living independently and one applying for long-term Medicaid are permitted higher countable assets.
-The applicant is limited to $2,000, but the non-applicant is permitted up to $126,420.
-The house in which the applicant or his or her spouse lives is not included, given it is valued under $585,000, when determining their countable assets, nor is their vehicle, provided it is in use.
+The applicant is limited to $2,000, but the non-applicant is permitted up to $148,620.
+The house in which the applicant or his or her spouse lives is not included, given the equity value is under $688,000, when determining their countable assets, nor is their vehicle, provided it is in use.

 SD State residents whose finances are above these limits can sometimes still qualify for Medicaid by re-organizing the structure of their resources.
 Read more about this option.

-This program is available in all South Dakota counties.
 HCBS Waivers typically have enrollment caps.
-In 2019, the HOPE Waiver is capped at 1,834 concurrent participants.
 It is possible that waiting lists exist, but this is not usually the case in South Dakota.
-To learn more or to apply, persons can visit their local Department of Social Service office or call the Aging & Disability Resource Connections (ADRC) toll-free number in their geographic area.
+To learn more or to apply, persons can visit their local Department of Human Services office or call the Aging & Disability Resource Connections (ADRC) toll-free number in their geographic area.

 Rapid City – 855-315-1986